 Later, I purchased the very good Funk Firm Achromat from England, after an enthusiastic review by Geoff Husband of TNT-Audio.
-The stuff it is made of is a kind of foamed acrylic/vinyl compound (similar to PVC, therefore similar to vinyl), and it is used for high-end platters.
-The idea is distributing the natural vibrations of a record in a larger volume (record + mat).
+At Funk Firm, they claim that the difference in composition between the vinyl of the record and the rubber of the mat causes vibrations to be reflected back into the record at the interface with the mat itself.
+The stuff it is made of is a kind of foamed acrylic/vinyl compound similar to PVC, therefore similar to vinyl (and there are companies that, for modest prices, could cut you a circular PVC piece with the exact dimensions for your turntable).
+A similar idea is used for high-end acrylic platters.
+It is about distributing the natural vibrations of a record in a larger volume (record + mat).
 Having replaced the felt mat with the Achromat I obtained a clear further sound improvement in both bass extension and general detail.
 Being 5 mm thick, the Achromat raised the height of the record so I had to adjust the tonearm height again, but this time from a better starting point (the felt mat was actually too thin).

 I also added a 300 g graphite clamp to hold the disk tight and dampened during playback.
 It is usually a good idea since clamps improve the contact between record and platter (mat).
 One should pay attention at the clamp’s weight: Thorens turntables, like all suspended tables, require a re-adjustment of the suspension in order to reset the correct platter height following the added weight.
 After having purchased the Achromat I stopped using the clamp.